QuickBooks Blog

 What is the GL Code?

-General Ledger Codes are nothing but the numeric codes that you assign to different General Ledger Accounts.
-These accounts help you in organizing the General Ledger Accounts properly and recording transactions quickly.
+General ledger codes are the numeric codes assigned to different General Ledger Accounts.
+These accounts help in organizing the general ledger accounts properly and recording transactions quickly.

-Further, you need to decide how to assign such codes.
-For instance, you could assign four-digit codes for all your accounts.
-Also, you could assign specific numbers to specific accounts.
-Like, you could assign the first two digits as 21 for accounts associated with revenue.
+You'll also need to decide how to assign such codes.
+For instance, you could assign four-digit codes for all your accounts, or you could assign specific numbers to specific accounts.

 Accounting 101 for Small Businesses